-- o Although ACDSs run on a wide variety of different central processing units or mainframes, the IBM 370 and its look-alikes (such as Amdahl or Itel equipment) dominate the field, with 28 installations.
-Six states have, in addition to their large mainframe, minicomputers located in their institutions; in most cases, these are used for peripheral applications such as inmate fund accounting or psychological test scoring. - Idaho, Kansas, and Oklahoma each have their entire ACDS running on a single minicomputer. - Michigan has 3 Burroughs 1860 minicomputes, and plans call for linking these machines in such a way that one serves as a central processor and the other two as front-end processors.
+- Although ACDSs run on a wide variety of different central processing units or mainframes, the IBM 370 and its look-alikes (such as Amdahl or Itel equipment) dominate the field, with 28 installations.
+Six states have, in addition to their large mainframe, minicomputers located in their institutions; in most cases, these are used for peripheral applications such as inmate fund accounting or psychological test scoring. - o Idaho, Kansas, and Oklahoma each have their entire ACDS running on a single minicomputer. - Michigan has 3 Burroughs 1860 minicomputes, and plans call for linking these machines in such a way that one serves as a central processor and the other two as front-end processors. - o Illinois has local inmate tracking systems on minicomputers at five institutions; although they are not linked to each other, they are able to receive inmate records from the statewide ACDS which is on the IBM 370 at the state data center. - Wisconsin and Minnesota plan to introduce distributed processing through the use of minicompute, s, which, in addition to running certain functions locally, would be linked to the central computer.
+These plans are further discussed in Section 3.1.